uqlibrary/exlibris-primo/src/readme.md

 | sandbox-dac | [uq-edu-primo-sb.hosted.exlibrisgroup.com](https://uq-edu-primo-sb.hosted.exlibrisgroup.com/primo-explore/search?vid=61UQ_DAC&sortby=rank) (ie vid=61UQ_DAC) | (uses primo-sandbox) | DAC's personal area.
 Keep it up to date with the others - deploy sandbox-dev changes here |
 | sandbox-otb | [uq-edu-primo-sb.hosted.exlibrisgroup.com](https://uq-edu-primo-sb.hosted.exlibrisgroup.com/primo-explore/search?vid=61UQ_DEV_LOGIN&sortby=rank) (ie vid=61UQ_DEV_LOGIN) | - | sandbox out of the box - it would be very unusual for us to make changes to this |

-The branch is set in [src/primo2/view_package/custom.js](https://github.com/uqlibrary/exlibris-primo/blob/master/src/view_package/js/custom.js) (and of course there is the `master` branch, but this does not map to any of the live environments)
+The branch is set in [view_package/custom.js](https://github.com/uqlibrary/exlibris-primo/blob/master/src/view_package/js/custom.js) (and of course there is the `master` branch, but this does not map to any of the live environments)

 Primo UI is in active development.
-All releases are scheduled by ExLibris and are available in Primo Sand Box a couple of weeks before going to production.
+All releases are scheduled by Ex Libris and are available in Primo Sand Box a couple of weeks before going to production.

 ## Theming for new Primo UI

 Styling of primo pages is in the reusable repo at uqlibrary/reusable-webcomponents - see the src/applications/primo folder

-* Customisation package `/view_package/*` - [readme](https://github.com/uqlibrary/exlibris-primo/blob/master/src/view_package/README.md)
+* Customisation package `view_package/*` - [readme](https://github.com/uqlibrary/exlibris-primo/blob/master/src/view_package/README.md)

 Styling of the Primo GetIt iframe, via the Alma mashup, is maintained in this repo.
 See below.